netguru/Kissme/README.md

 storage.remove(key = "someKey")
 ```

-Last, but not least, you can remove all data stored in `Kissme` storage:
+Last, but not least, you can remove all data stored in `SecurePrefs` storage:
 ```kotlin
 storage.clear()
 ```